Health and Insurance

 Do I need health insurance abroad?

 Yes.
 Check your current policy to see if your policy covers you outside your home country.
 Even if your current policy covers you abroad, you may have to pay for medical treatment upfront and submit receipts for reimbursement within a certain time-frame.
-For questions to ask your health insurance provider click here.

 What if my insurance doesn’t cover me abroad?